Allan-Urique/GTM_CustomTag_ServerAwinLastClickIdentifier/README.md

-# Awin AW Last Click Identifier - Google Tag Manager
+# Server Awin AW Last Click Identifier - Google Tag Manager
 This tag is responsible for creating a cookie with the value "aw" if Awin was the Last Paid Click Referring Channel in the user journey, or "other" if it wasn't.
 This will feed the channel parameter through the server-side integration of the Awin tracking.

 # Features